fastly/fastly-php/docs/Api/VclDiffApi.md

 ## Methods

-Method | HTTP request | Description
+Method | Fastly API endpoint | Description
 ------------- | ------------- | -------------
 [**vclDiffServiceVersions()**](VclDiffApi.md#vclDiffServiceVersions) | **GET** /service/{service_id}/vcl/diff/from/{from_version_id}/to/{to_version_id} | Get a comparison of the VCL changes between two service versions